blue-stone-j/blue-stone-j.github.io/_posts/os/linux/2022-11-25-install-ubuntu20.md

 sudo apt install libgoogle-glog-dev

+# a C++ library developed by Google to handle command-line flags and arguments in a structured and type-safe way.
+# allows you to declare and parse command-line options (flags) without manually parsing argv[].
+sudo apt install libgflags-dev

 sudo apt install libgtest-dev

+# default version 1.71
 sudo apt install libboost-all-dev

+# a C++ library developed by Google that provides highly memory-efficient hash table implementations
 # googlhash, used by eigen
 sudo apt install libsparsehash-dev